dickinson-comp378-fa2025/comp378-web/hw/classic-paper.md

 1. Optionally, respond to one or more of the questions posted by other class members.

 1. Attend the discussion session and participate actively.
+No electronic devices or any other materials will be used during the discussion.
+Exception: you may refer to the handwritten notes you have created.

 1. _[This applies only if you are unable to attend the discussion.]_
    If you are absent from the discussion session (regardless of